rikiapst/SERV_Series/README.md

 In the beginning stages Truffle and Ganache frameworks were used to deploy the contract onto the Rinkeby testnet work but we ultimately decided to go with Hardhat because of its testing, deploying and debugging features.

 To ensure the code is not susceptible to attacks and working as intended, hardhat/waffle is used to create unit tests for the smart contract.
 Slither is being used to check the code for vulnerabilities.
-Code coverage is also being used to increse the level of tested code.
+Code coverage is also being used (now at 70%) to increse the level of tested code.